modular/modular/KGEN/docs/public/programming-manual.md

 onto the stack or in the field of some other type, it never needs to move.

 Note that Mojo’s approach just controls the builtin operations like `a = b` copies and the `x^` consume operator.
-One useful pattern that can be used for types like this is to add an explicit `copy()` method (a non-"dunder" method) which can be useful to explicitly make copies of an instance when it is known safe to the programmer.
+One useful pattern that can be used for types like this is to add an explicit `copy()` method (a non-"dunder" method), which can be useful to explicitly make copies of an instance when it is known safe to the programmer.